Tame bear: History

 In ancient Rome, bears and monkeys were led to dance and perform tricks for the public.
 Following the fall of the Western Roman Empire, dancing bears continued to be commonplace throughout Europe and Asia.
+In Russia and Siberia, cubs were for centuries captured for being used as dancing bears accompanying tavern musicians (skomorokhi), as depicted in the Travels of Adam Olearius.
 By the fifteenth century, the practice began to dwindle in Western Europe and was officially banned in the UK in 1911.
 Dancing bears continued to appear frequently in Eastern Europe and Asia until the late 20th century.
-Dancing bears were banned in India under the 1972 Wildlife Protection Act.
-The last of them were freed in 2009.

-In Russia and Siberia, cubs were for centuries captured for being used as dancing bears accompanying tavern musicians (skomorokhi), as depicted in the Travels of Adam Olearius.

-Dancing bears were widespread throughout Europe from the Middle Ages to the 19th century.
-They were still present on the streets of Spain in 2007, and in Eastern Europe.

-Recently, organizations and animal rights activists have worked to outlaw or eliminate tame bears, since the practice is seen as cruel and antiquated, citing mistreatment and abuse used in order to train the bears.
+In 2007, the presence of dancing bears at a circus in Spain prompted public outcry.
+In the same year, in Bulgaria, the last dancing bears were rescued and brought to Bear Sanctuary Belitsa by the animal welfare organisation Four Paws, despite the practice having been illegal since 1998.
+In 2009, Four Paws rescued the last dancing bears of Serbia.

+Dancing bears were banned in India under the 1972 Wildlife Protection Act - but the practice continued illegally, primarily in Qalandar communities, who have performed with dancing bears since the late Vedic era.
+In 2009, the animal rescue organisation Wildlife SOS reported that the last dancing bear had been saved.
+However, there have been subsequent reports of the practice resurfacing in at least 7 states across India.
+In 2017, the last known dancing bears of Nepal were rescued.